 Let me tell you just how easy this process is – All you need to do is go to Seller Central to check on your selling applications, click on drafts, then click on “Go to application” for each application and you’ll instantly see if you are approved or denied.
-In February, I checked all my applications and was given instant approval on two applications I first submitted only a month earlier.
-One was for a particular ASIN and the other was for a brand.
+In September of 2020, I checked all my applications and was given instant approval on four applications I had submitted in both the recent and distant past.
 It really can be as simple as clicking a few times and you get approval if you have good seller metrics!

 Now, don’t misunderstand me that you’ll always get auto-approved with this method.
 See the application in the image above that’s still in draft form?
 I’m still not approved to sell that brand.
 But I will go back and apply again in the future.
 The four approvals above were out of about 30 or so items that I reapply to sell every so often.
 But eventually, as I check in and reapply every few months, I’ll be able to be approved to sell more and more items on Amazon.